Virus surge forces Sao Paulo to shut as Buenos Aires reopens

 “The pandemic is not over yet.
 We must keep discipline to preserve lives until many people have taken the vaccine,” the three-time World Cup winner said.
 “When you go out please don’t forget your mask and maintain social distance.”

-His plea is important as Bolsonaro continues to cast doubt on the effectiveness of masks.
+His plea is important -- even one year after the pandemic began -- as Bolsonaro continues to cast doubt on the effectiveness of masks.